hashicorp/katakoda/terraform-build-modules/step2.md

 When creating a module, consider which resource arguments to expose to module end users as input variables.
-For example, you might decide to expose the index and error documents to end users of this module as variables, but not define a variable to set the ACL , since to host a website your bucket will need the ACL to be set to "public-read".
+For example, you might decide to expose the index and error documents to end users of this module as variables, but not define a variable to set the ACL, since to host a website your bucket will need the ACL to be set to "public-read".

 You should also consider which values to add as outputs, since outputs are the